Gene Rayburn: Match Game

 From 1973 to 1977, Match Game was number one among all daytime network game shows—three of those years it was the highest rated of all daytime shows.
 The daytime revival of Match Game, which featured regular panelists Richard Dawson, Brett Somers, and Charles Nelson Reilly, ran until 1979 on CBS and another three years in first-run syndication.
 A concurrent nighttime version, Match Game PM, aired in syndication from 1975 to 1981.
-Rayburn was nominated for three Daytime Emmy Award for Outstanding Game Show Host.
+Rayburn was nominated three times for the Daytime Emmy Award for Outstanding Game Show Host.

-During the years when Match Game was taped in Los Angeles (1973–1982), Rayburn lived in Osterville, Massachusetts on Cape Cod.
+During the years when Match Game was taped in Los Angeles (1973–1982), Rayburn lived in Osterville, Massachusetts, on Cape Cod.
 He commuted to California every two weeks to tape 12 shows over the course of a weekend (five daytime shows and one nighttime show per taping day).

 In 1983, a year after the syndicated Match Game ended, the show was revived as part of the Match Game-Hollywood Squares Hour.
 Rayburn hosted the Match Game and "Super Match" segments and sat on the panel for the Hollywood Squares segment, which was hosted by Jon Bauman.
 This show lasted nine months on NBC.
 Rayburn, by most accounts, was disappointed with how the show turned out.

 Other game shows and television appearances

 During and between his Match Game years, Rayburn served as guest panelist on two other Goodson-Todman shows: What's My Line? and To Tell the Truth.
 Also during the run of the 1970s Match Game, Rayburn and his wife Helen appeared on the game show Tattletales, hosted by Bert Convy.
 Rayburn also hosted some episodes of Tattletales.
 Three years after the original Match Game was canceled, Rayburn hosted the short-lived Heatter-Quigley Productions show The Amateur's Guide to Love.
 In 1983, he hosted a pilot for Reg Grundy Productions titled Party Line, which later became Bruce Forsyth's Hot Streak.

 In 1980, Rayburn was a guest star on the television show The Love Boat.
 Rayburn appeared as a contestant during a tournament of game show hosts on the original version of Card Sharks in 1980 and was a celebrity guest on Password Plus several times between 1980 and 1982.
-He appeared on Fantasy Island as a game show host—he and another host played by Jan Murray were game show rivals who vied to win the woman they both loved by creating the ultimate game show, with life-or-death consequences.
+He appeared on Fantasy Island as a game show host—he and another host, played by Jan Murray, were game show rivals who vied to win the woman they both loved by creating the ultimate game show, with life-or-death consequences.
 He once hosted a local New York City show on WNEW-TV, Helluva Town, and between game show stints in 1982–1983, he returned to WNEW-TV as host of a weekly talk and lifestyles show titled Saturday Morning Live.
 He ended his brief tenure to return as co-host of Match Game-Hollywood Squares Hour.